-You’ll also receive a $100 application fee credit for Global Entry or TSA Pre✓ with the Reserve, which you can use once every four years.
-So if you’re not yet a member of either program, that’s another useful credit worth $25 per year.
+You’ll also receive a $100 application fee credit for Global Entry or TSA PreCheck with the Reserve, which you can use once every four years.
+So if you’re not yet a member of either program, that’s another useful credit worth up to $25 per year.

 Get this: The Chase Sapphire Reserve credit card offers a whopping 3X points per dollar on travel and dining purchases worldwide.
 (The travel category only starts after you use up the $300 travel credit.)

 If you’re redeeming through the Ultimate Rewards portal for 1.5 cents per point, you’d be getting a 4.5% cash back equivalent in those categories.
 If you get more value through a point transfer, like 2 cents per point, you’d be getting a 6% cash back equivalent.

-You’ll only find a travel rewards rate that good on premium credit cards like this, unless you’re talking about cash back cards with quarterly categories, or co-branded cards that earn a high rate with one chain — like the Hilton Honors American Express Card earning 7X points per dollar for eligible purchases charged on your Card directly with a hotel or resort within the Hilton Portfolio.
+You’ll only find a travel rewards rate that good on premium credit cards like this, unless you’re talking about cash back cards with quarterly categories, or co-branded cards that earn a high rate with one chain — like the Hilton Honors American Express Card (Review) earning 7X Hilton Honors Bonus points per dollar for eligible purchases charged on your Card directly with a hotel or resort within the Hilton Portfolio.

 Since much of my credit card spending goes toward Lyfts, plane tickets, hotels, and restaurants, this is a super valuable perk for me.